Canada's Imperial Oil CEO disagrees with Alberta decision to force output cuts

-NEW YORK, Dec 3 (Reuters) - Canada’s Imperial Oil Ltd’s Chief Executive said the company disagrees with the Alberta government’s decision to order mandatory production cuts, saying it introduces trade risks and sends a negative message to investors.
+NEW YORK (Reuters) - Canada’s Imperial Oil Ltd’s Chief Executive said the company disagrees with the Alberta government’s decision to order mandatory production cuts, saying it introduces trade risks and sends a negative message to investors.

 “This intervention appears not to recognize the investment decisions companies have made to access higher value markets,” Rich Kruger, chief executive of Imperial Oil said in a statement on Monday, adding that the company is reviewing the potential impact to its investments.